Perpetual Inventory System: Definition, Benefits, and Formulas

 Imagine you run an online electronics store.
 Each time a customer buys or returns a smartphone, your perpetual inventory system instantly updates stock levels.
 Similarly, when new headphones arrive, the system updates the count in real-time.
 This ensures you avoid stockouts of popular items and overstocking of slow-moving ones, optimizing inventory and reducing costs.

-Key Features of Perpetual Inventory Systems
+Key Features of Perpetual Inventory System

 The perpetual inventory system stands out for its ability to provide accurate, real-time insights into stock levels, making it a valuable tool for businesses.
 Here are three key features: